sindre-frisvold-git/redis-docs/docs/go-redis-v9.md

 rdb := redis.NewClient(options)
 ```

-In v9, we added `ParseClusterURL` that allows to connect to a Redis cluster:
+In v9, we also added `ParseClusterURL` that allows to connect to a Redis cluster:

 ```go
 options, err := redis.("redis://user:password@localhost:6789?dial_timeout=3&read_timeout=6s&addr=localhost:6790&addr=localhost:6791")